Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Introduction

+In other words, the principle allows us to look for critical points of $J$ on $\basicspace$, where there exist better compactness embeddings of Sobolev spaces into Lebesgue spaces \cite{hebey3}.

+Our main goal in this paper is to generalize the Principle of Symmetric Criticality for the classes of Riemannian manifolds $(M,\metric)$ with singular Riemannian foliations, where several analytical geometric problems have been recently approached, see e.g., \cite{corro2022}, \cite{Liu-Radeschi,ACG20,Alex-Radeschi-MCF}.

-A singular foliation $\mathcal{F}=\{L_{x}\}_{x\in M}$ (with embedded leaves) on a complete Riemannian manifold $M$ is called a \emph{singular Riemannian foliation} (SRF for short) if their leaves are locally equidistant, or equivalently if each geodesic that is perpendicular to a leaf at one point remains perpendicular to every leaf it meets, see Definition \ref{MALEX-definition-SRF}.
-In addition to the examples of partitions of $M$ into the orbits of Lie group actions by isometries (known as homogeneous SRFs), there are infinitely many other (nonhomogenous) examples of SRFs, such as polar foliations (and, in particular, isoparametric foliations), and a partition of a compact Riemannian manifold $M$ into orbits of proper groupoids on compact manifolds; see \cite{Terng-Thorbergsson-95,Thorbergsson-survey-10,Berndt-Console-Olmos-2016,alexandrino-Bettiol-2015,Radeschi-14, Gromoll-Walschap09,Hoyo-Fernandes-18}.
+We recall that a singular foliation $\mathcal{F}=\{L_{x}\}_{x\in M}$ (with embedded leaves) on a complete Riemannian manifold $(M,\metric)$ is called a \emph{singular Riemannian foliation} (SRF for short) if its leaves are locally equidistant, or equivalently if each geodesic that is perpendicular to a leaf remains perpendicular to every leaf it meets, see Definition \ref{MALEX-definition-SRF}.
+In addition to the examples of partitions of $M$ into the orbits of Lie group actions by isometries (known as \emph{homogeneous SRFs}), there are infinitely many other (non-homogenous) examples of SRFs, such as polar foliations (and, in particular, isoparametric foliations), and partitions of a compact Riemannian manifold $M$ into orbits of proper groupoids on compact manifolds; see \cite{Terng-Thorbergsson-95,Thorbergsson-survey-10,Berndt-Console-Olmos-2016,alexandrino-Bettiol-2015,Radeschi-14, Gromoll-Walschap09,Hoyo-Fernandes-18}.